Lock Files Are Not the Only Option

 core of the dependency resolution algorithm used by Maven and Leiningen.
 It is

-by no means perfect; there are good reasons why
+by no means perfect; there are good reasons why the

-parameter in Leiningen and other tools exists.
+configuration parameter in Leiningen and other tools exists.

-For fans of dependency ranges and their corresponding NP-complete problems, "single-dependency" algorithms are obviously not preferable.
+For fans of dependency ranges and their corresponding NP-complete problems, “single-dependency” algorithms are obviously not preferable.
 To support algorithms using version ranges, one option may be to embed the essential information from the lock file into the manifest file itself.
-This may sound silly at first, but the "only" essential information we need is which dependency versions were available at the time the lock file was generated.
-Assuming that the publication time for a dependency version is available to the package manager, we can provide a timestamp in the manifest file and ignore all releases that were released after it.
+This may sound silly at first, but the “only” essential information we need is which dependency versions were available at the time the lock file was generated.
+Assuming that the publication time for a dependency version is available to the package manager1, we can provide a timestamp in the manifest file and ignore all releases that were released after it.
 Now, we can use the exact same algorithm that is used to compute the lock file contents.
 Provided the algorithm is deterministic, we end up with the exact same result as using a lock file generated at the time specified in the manifest file.

 Interestingly, this is even more powerful than a lock file, because you can pick

 a timestamp in the past.
 And it may be interesting to utilise this inside the

 package manager itself: If you want to upgrade all your dependencies, but the

 build or your test fails after the upgrade, your package manager can do a binary